dbpedia/extraction-framework/README.md

 TODO write a short description and link to:

 * Quickstart.md
-* Run the extraction like we do each Marvin config -> note on postprocessing - release dashboard, target architecture
+* Run the extraction like we do each Marvin config -> note on spark note on postprocessing - release dashboard, target architecture
-* new extrator
+* new extractor -> TODO move to documentation and extend https://github.com/dbpedia/extraction-framework/wiki/New-Extractor
 * debug See [DEBUG.md](DEBUG.md)